Skip to main content

 Developers can then write systems that operate on specific components.
 An example could be a PositionUpdateSystem that operates on all entities with a Position and a Velocity component, and this system could simply add each entity's Velocity to Position to move the entity accordingly.

-Voxelize by default comes with a Specs dispatcher that runs these set of systems:
+Voxelize by default comes with a Specs dispatcher that runs these systems:

 • UpdateStatsSystem